OpenCTI-Platform/docs/docs/usage/automation.md

 ##### Specifities of the component
 **Routes:**
 - No-match: if none of the entity/observable contained in the bundle passes the matching condition, then the STIX bundle will follow the **no-match** route.
-- Out: if at least one of the entity/observable contained in the bundle passes the matching condition, then the stix bundle will follow will follow the **out** route.
+- Out: if at least one of the entity/observable contained in the bundle passes the matching condition, then the STIX bundle will follow the **out** route.

 ## Enroll manually an entity into a playbook